HighStakesSwitzerland/IBC-Client-Monitor/README.md

   - The wallet monitoring data is stored in `tracked_wallets.py`, which will be created if it doesn't exist.
   - A wallet can be deregistered so that its balance is no longer checked with the command `$deregister <wallet>`.
 - Run `$help` to view the available commands, and `$help <command>` to get information about a specific command.
+- When the bot first runs, it will scan all the clients including the expired ones.
+These are stored in `expired_clients.py` so that they are skipped in the following checks.
+If a client is reactived through governance, either update or delete this file and restart the bot.

 ## Deployment & Configuration
 The bot must be added in your own Discord account, then deployed in your server.